 Paul Over is the TRECVID Project Leader at NIST.

-Alan Smeaton (CLARITY: Centre for Sensor Web Technologies, Dublin City University) and Wessel Kraaij (TNO and the Institute for Computing and Information Sciences, Radboud University Nijmegen) serve as general external coordinators.
+Alan Smeaton (Insight Centre for Data Analytics, Dublin City University) and Wessel Kraaij (TNO and the Institute for Computing and Information Sciences, Radboud University Nijmegen) serve as general external coordinators.

 To cite TRECVID in publications: